InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/SERVER_INSTALL.md

 			sudo systemctl enable ssh	# Only needed if not already running sudo systemctl start ssh	# Only needed if not already running

 f)	Connect the server to the Git Hub repository.
 Now that SSH is established, it will be easiest to use a different computer on the network with Internet connectivity.
 This way you can cut and paste commands from this and other instructions into the server.
 This is quicker and avoids typos.

 g)	From another computer, use SSH to access the server.
 I am using a computer running the Windows OS and the software "Bitvise SSH Client" 			(https://www.bitvise.com/ssh-client-download)so I can cut and paste.
-On a Mac, you can just use the terminal window and 					command "ssh connectin@IP-ADDRESS" # Use the password you used when installing the OS:
+On a Mac, you can just use the terminal window and command "ssh northendconnect@IP-ADDRESS" # Use the password you used when installing the OS:

-		sudo -s		# Move to root power or it won't connect properly!
+		sudo -s		# Move to root user power or it won't connect properly!

 h)	Follow these instructions and if you run into problems, check out the directions to connect the server to GitHub via SSH
 	https://help.github.com/en/github/authenticating-to-github/about-ssh